-Today, small talk and short conversation has shifted on the Internet to the social networks.
-And as Elisa Camahort Page, co-founder of BlogHer, says: “If you’re looking for substantive conversation, you aren’t going to find it on Facebook, or in 140 characters on Twitter”.
+Today, small-talk and short conversations have shifted on the Internet to social networks.
+As Elisa Camahort Page, co-founder of BlogHer, likes to remind us:

-So blogs remain the preferred domain for millions where longer form and more in depth content is both created and delivered.
+Today, blogs remain the preferred domain for millions where longer form and more in-depth content is both created and delivered.
 And while more bloggers are using several mediums, including social networks, to gain larger amounts of traffic and readers, it has become more important than ever to ensure that the content created for a blog can be easily found.

 It’s also the platform that we recommend to our clients.
 That’s because it’s continually being improved by a global community of developers that are integrating the latest technologies and features that users demand.

 The best way to ensure that your blog content will easily get found is to update your blog frequently with new content.
 A recent study conducted by HubSpot indicates that people who post to their blog at least once a week increase the opportunity for their content to be found online by as much as 350% compared to those who post only once a month.

 When creating content for a blog, it’s important to remember to avoid talking about “You, You, You!”
 Your prospects are much more interested in WIIFM |What’s In It For Me?.
 That means stepping outside of your needs and framing your content from the perspective of what has value for the people you’re are trying to influence, inform, or convert.

 Unfortunately, writing and posting are not enough.
 Because your work is not really done unless your content can be “found” so that your customers and prospects can realize the value of what you have published.